minggli/gan/README.md

 Gaussian noise term applied to both D(x) and G(z) and Wasserstein distance are argued in [Arjovsky and Bottou 2017][2] to soften measurement of similarity and Wasserstein GAN is formally discussed in [Arjovsky et al 2017][3].

 [Gulrajani et al 2017][4] further improves the training stability with use of Gradient Penalty (GP).
-[Mirza and Osindero][5] introduces a simple way of generating samples conditioned on class labels.
+[Mirza and Osindero 2014][5] introduces a simple way of generating samples conditioned on class labels.

-This repository is a toy project to explore the maturity of WGAN-GP and hopefully motivate for wider application.
+This repository is a toy project to explore the maturity of WGAN-GP and motivate wider application.

 ## Wasserstein GANs with Gradient Penalty
 ![alt text](examples/wgan.gif "wgan example")